Hydraulic Hose Replacement

 Always avoid sharp or hard bends, lack of adequate arc or poor layout due to using the wrong ends.
 Note above where using two 90's on conventional hoses avoids messy layouts.
 One of the beauties of the banjo fitting is that it allows for 360 degree adjustment on a flat plane.
 As long as there is some thought as to end orientation to each other, hoses can adjusted to optimum lays.

 Some owners don't like working with banjo's, so we can provide you with JIC adapters and hoses.
 We personally like the banjo fittings and with the new design neo-alum seal rings, they are essentially leak proof.
+Almost every excavator in the world now uses banjo fittings, so they are not out-dated or an inferior design.

 Hydraulic implements like loaders used a number of generic cylinders necessitating disassembling of the cylinder to match the seals.
 Many implements were not built by the tractor manufacturer, but outsourced.
 This makes it challenging to know what you have.
 Hydraulic seals, o-rings and wipers should be sourced through your local hydraulic specialists.
 They will often have the ability to source what you need at better prices than what we can offer.
 If unavailable, let us know.